-Why 1–2 hours visit duration is ideal for with baby: Enough time to browse the ground floor, shop and enjoy the nearby canal without tiring the baby.
+Why 1-2 hours visit duration is ideal for with baby: Enough time to browse the ground-floor gallery, watch a demo, and take a quick canal stroll without tiring your baby.

-See artisans shape molten glass through workshop windows.
+View artisans shaping molten glass through the workshop windows.

 Jeff McD